Skip to main content

 Download ceremony artifacts

-For production you need to use the ceremony artifacts which have undergone a trusted setup, you can download it with the command:
+For production you need to use the ceremony artifacts which have undergone a trusted setup, you can download them with the command:

 pnpm download-zkeys:ceremony